Altium-Designer-addons/scripts-libraries/Scripts - PCB/ReturnViaCheck/README.md

   - [ ] another scenario: stackup above has GND1-GND2 buried via
   - [ ] Do we need to enumerate layers and allow tagging layers as GND references?
 - [x] Much simpler implementation would be to only consider full-stack vias as eligible return vias
+  - [x] Allow user to manually select other allowed drill pairs
   - [ ] For complex stackups, only considering full-stack vias could raise false positives (reinforces need for ability to ignore/waive detected failures)
 ## Dedicated list of nets to exclude?
 - [ ] Same potential multiselection problem as above